Sevodric/rgs/README.md

 conclusion:

-The simulation doesn't take into account any kind of mortality and the NRR assumes that surviving daughters will have offsprings.
+The simulation doesn't take into account any kind of mortality and the NRR assumes that surviving daughters will have offsprings if they can.
 Female mortality before childbearing years is kind of simulated by the fact that some couples can have 0 offsprings.

 *Mass data analysis pending...*